grscheller/scheller-linux-archive/grok/grokRust/learnRust/README.md

 [The Seven Deadly Sins of Introductory Programming Language Design](http://users.monash.edu/~damian/papers/PDF/SevenDeadlySins.pdf) where I got this example.

-I think Rust will become the C for the 21st Century.
+Rust is a safer systems language than C.  Rust requires way too much support from the underlying OS for it to be an alternative to C as a "freestanding language" that can run on bare hardware.
+In other words, it really is not suitable as a tool to write an OS kernel.

-## 2. Locally installing Rust toolchain:
+#### 2. Locally installing Rust toolchain:
 The Rust toolchain really, really, really wants to be installed locally into a developer's home directory.
 To do so,
 ```